Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

 For $\zl\in\R$, we have

-where $|a(\zl)|^2+|b(\zl)|^2=1$.
-We assume that $a(\zl)\neq0$ for each $\zl\in\R$, i.e., we assume that no spectral singularities exist.
+where $|\tau(\zl)|^2+|\varrho(\zl)|^2=1$.
+We assume that $\tau(\zl)\neq0$ for each $\zl\in\R$, \textit{i.e.} we assume that no spectral singularities exist.

-In order to formulate the Riemann-Hilbert problem we need to establish the properties of analyticity as well as the asymptotic behavior of the Jost solutions and the coefficients $a(\zl)$ and $b(\zl)$ at large $\zl$.
+In order to formulate the Riemann-Hilbert problem we need to establish the analyticity properties as well as the asymptotic behaviour at large $\zl$ for the Jost solutions and for the coefficients $\tau(\zl)$ and $\varrho(\zl)$.
 To get these results, let us put $\bm^0=\bm-\be_3$.
 We can convert the differential systems \eqref{eq:1.5} with corresponding asymptotic conditions \eqref{eq:1.4} into the Volterra integral equations

-As a result of Gronwall's inequality (see Appendix of \cite{DBVV}) we get for $(z,\zl)\in\R^2$
+As a result of Gronwall's inequality (see Appendix of \cite{DBVV}) we get for $(x,\zl)\in\R^2$